+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 About Us

-The UTM Foundation Programme offers students an alternative choice of pre-university education, other than matriculation, the Malaysian Higher School Certificate (STPM), and other foundation programmes recognised by the Malaysian government.
+The UTM Foundation Programme offers students a choice of pre-university education, other than matriculation, the Malaysian Higher School Certificate (STPM), and other foundation programmes recognised by the Malaysian government.

-It provides students with the basic knowledge in Engineering, Science and Social Science that will prepare them for their next education pathway in UTM, through the UTM International Degree Programme (UTM-IDP).
+It provides students with the basic knowledge in Engineering, Science and Social Science that will prepare them for their next educational pathway at UTM through the UTM Mainstream Programme, UTM International Degree Programme (UTM-IDP) and other higher educational institutions.

-The programme is conducted in full time mode over the course of one year.
-The students’ academic load is spread over a course of three semesters (52 weeks) with several courses being delivered and assessed in each Semester.
+The programme is conducted full-time for one year.
+The student’s academic load is spread over two semesters (52 weeks), with several courses being delivered and assessed in each semester.

 Objectives